 Watch this short video for instructions on how to apply

 To begin the online application:

-You should receive an email from our Admission Office within a week of submitting your application online confirming receipt of your application, and reminding you of any missing application materials.
+You should receive an automatic email after submitting your application online confirming receipt of your application, and reminding you of any missing application

 2. Application Fee